What are gender pronouns?

 - “Can you remind me which pronouns you like for yourself?”

-- “My name is Olivia and my pronouns are she and her.
+- “My name is Sam and my pronouns are she and her.
 What about you?”

 BSUH NHS Resources

-The EDI Team still have pronoun badges, posters and cards for staff to use in their areas to normalise discussions about gender identity and make trans and gender non-conforming and gender questioning people feel welcome, included and valued.
+The EDI Team have pronoun badges, posters and cards for staff to use in their areas to normalise discussions about gender identity and make trans and gender diverse and gender questioning people feel welcome, included and valued.
 Contact us if you would like some.
-We also run Q&A sessions for groups of staff who would like the opportunity to explore issues around gender identity in a safe, non-judgemental space.
+We also run Q&A sessions for staff who would like the opportunity to explore issues around gender identity in a safe, non-judgemental space.
 It is preferable to have at least one member of your team specifically trained in a gender identity session so that they can cascade learning to the rest of the team.
 This is important if we want to embed trans, non-binary and gender diverse inclusion at BSUH NHS Trust.